ono-midori/ono-midori.github.io/techs/zguide.md

 Networks can become too slow, so publisher-side queues overflow and publishers crash.
 A lot more can go wrong but these are the typical failures we see in a realistic system.
 Since v3.x, ZeroMQ forces default limits on its internal buffers (the so-called high-water mark or HWM), so publisher crashes are rarer unless you deliberately set the HWM to infinite.

 All of these failure cases have answers, though not always simple ones.
-Reliability requires complexity that most of us don’t need, most of the time, which is why ZeroMQ doesn’t attempt to provide it out of the box (even if there was one global design for reliability, which there isn’t).
+Reliability requires complexity that most of us don't need, most of the time, which is why ZeroMQ doesn't attempt to provide it out of the box (even if there was one global design for reliability, which there isn't).

 ### Pub-Sub Tracing (Espresso Pattern)

-Let’s start this chapter by looking at a way to trace pub-sub networks.
+Let's start this chapter by looking at a way to trace pub-sub networks.
 In Chapter 2 - Sockets and Patterns we saw a simple proxy that used these to do transport bridging.
 The zmq_proxy() method has three arguments: a frontend and backend socket that it bridges together, and a capture socket to which it will send all messages.

 The code is deceptively simple: